Loudon Wainwright III Opens Up About The 'Exes & Excess' That Inform His Music

 GROSS: I want you to sing another song for us, if that's OK.
 And this is a song that I think you wrote after your break up with Suzzy Roche.
 And it's called "unhappy anniversary."
 It's a great song.
 Would you do some of it for us?

 WAINWRIGHT III: Sure.
-(Playing guitar, singing) Unhappy anniversary, it's one year since we split.
+(Singing) Unhappy anniversary.
+It's one year since we split.
 I walk and talk and get around.
 Lie down, stand up and sit.
 I eat and drink and smoke and sleep and live a little bit.
-Unhappy anniversary, it's one year since we split.
-Unhappy anniversary, it's 10 years since we met.
+Unhappy anniversary.
+It's one year since we split.
+Unhappy anniversary.
+It's 10 years since we met.
 There is no need to remind me.
 No way I could forget.
-We fell in love.
-Then we fell out.
+We fell in love, and we fell out.
 Both times there was no net.
-Unhappy anniversary, it's 10 years since we met.
+Unhappy anniversary.
+It's 10 years since we met.

 GROSS: My guest is singer-songwriter Loudon Wainwright.
 He's written a new memoir called "Liner Notes."
 We'll talk more and he'll sing more songs after we take a short break.
 I'm Terry Gross and this is FRESH AIR.